Our Story

 2009

-20 million TEU celebrated.
-The port receives four additional Post-Panamax Gantry Cranes and six Rubber Tyre Gantry Cranes.
-The year also marks the launch of the SWITCH commitment to reduce carbon emissions by 25% within five years.
+Celebrating 20 million TEU, the port added four Post-Panamax Gantry Cranes and six Rubber Tyre Gantry Cranes, while also launching the SWITCH program to cut carbon emissions by 25% within five years.

 2008